-The Implementation tables in Appendix A show the anticipated expenditures and schedule for implementing the strategies laid out in this plan.
+The Implementation tables included later in this section show the anticipated expenditures and schedule for implementing the strategies laid out in this plan.
 Figures are shown in 2022 dollars with no estimated increase for inflation.
 The NCRWMO will calculate inflation costs as needed and incorporate those costs into grant applications and other project proposal documents.
 Activities identified in the implementation tables will be funded through a combination of watershed-based implementation funding, other grant funds, membership dues, and partner contributions.